Unit test scheduled for 14 November.

 - Living cells originate from other living cells.

+Appreciate the role that Robert Hooke played in the development of the cell theory, but keep in mind that many scientists made important contributions.
 Read the article from the Complete Microscope Guide which provides an excellent overview of the long development of the Cell Theory.
 As you read this article pay attention to the following points:

 - The long time line it took for the Cell Theory to develop.

 - The international effort this took; from the beginning Biology has been, like most sciences, a world wide effort.